GuillaumeMorini/DevNet-Express-3/01-ConsumingOpenStack/README.md

 Now that you see several OpenStack python client libraries are installed we can use these libraries to launch an instance.

-In cloud computing we typically call 'vms' 'instances' to denote their ephemeral nature.
+In cloud computing we typically call 'virtual machines (VMs)' 'instances' to denote their ephemeral nature.

 Let's start by listing the existing servers that are currently running in your project.
 This can be done by running the below command: